-Operating expenses decreased by \$0.1 million to \$10.8 million for the year ended December 31, 2023, compared to \$10.9 million for the comparable period of 2022.
+Operating expenses increased by \$0.7 million to \$11.5 million for the year ended December 31, 2024, compared to \$10.8 million for the comparable period of 2023.

-Research and development expense, which represents 51.3% and 53.4% of our total operating expenses for the twelve months ended December 31, 2023 and 2022, respectively, decreased by \$0.2 million to \$5.6 million for the year ended December 31, 2023, compared to \$5.8 million for the same period of 2022.
-The decrease is mainly due to lower personnel costs related to reductions in force effected in December 2022 and September 2023 and lower technical research and development costs, including consulting, testing and lab supplies.
+Research and development expenses, which represented 44.3% and 51.3% of our total operating expenses for the twelve months ended December 31, 2024 and 2023, respectively, decreased by \$0.5 million to \$5.1 million for the year ended December 31, 2024, compared to \$5.6 million for the same period of 2023.
+The decrease in research and development expenses was mainly due to lower personnel costs resulting from a reduction in force effected in September 2023, as well as lower technical research and development costs, including consulting, testing and lab supplies.
+We expect that our research and development expense will increase in 2025 as a result of an expected increase in the cost of our prototyping activities.
+See "Item 1.
+Business - CPI Agreement" for additional information.

-Selling, general and administrative expense, which represents 47.9% and 46.6% of our total operating expenses for the twelve months ended December 31, 2023 and 2022, respectively, increased by \$0.1 million to \$5.2 million for year ended December 31, 2023 as compared to \$5.1 million for the same period in 2022.
-There was an increase in personnel costs due to severance costs and the accrual of bonus payments in 2023.
-This was offset by a reduction in investor relations cost and other professional service fees.
+General and administrative expense, which represented 55.0% and 47.9% of our total operating expenses for the twelve months ended December 31, 2024 and 2023, respectively, increased by \$1.1 million to \$6.3 million for year ended December 31, 2024 as compared to \$5.2 million for the same period in 2023.
+This increase was mainly due to increased professional service fees.

-Non-Operating Income/(Expenses) and Net Loss
+Non-Operating Income/(Expenses)